4 Searching the Literature

 Standard meta-analysis works with aggregate data—the summary statistics reported in each study (means, proportions, effect estimates).
 But there’s a more powerful alternative: individual participant data (IPD) meta-analysis, which obtains the raw, participant-level data from each study and reanalyzes it.

-The challenges are substantial.
-You need to contact original study authors and convince them to share their data—a process that can take months and often fails for older studies or when investigators have moved on.
+The challenges to conducting an IPD meta-analysis are substantial, however.
+You need to contact original study authors and convince them to share their data, a process that can take months and often fails for older studies or when investigators have moved on.
 You need infrastructure to securely receive, clean, and harmonize datasets that were collected and coded differently.
-You need statistical expertise beyond standard meta-analysis.
-And the whole process takes considerably more time and resources than aggregate data meta-analysis.
+You also need statistical expertise beyond standard meta-analysis.
+The whole process takes considerably more time and resources than aggregate data meta-analysis.

 STEP 10: WRITING A SUMMARY

 Your systematic review culminates in a written report that synthesizes what you found.
-This isn’t just a formality—it’s how your work contributes to knowledge and informs decisions.
+This is how your work contributes to knowledge and informs decisions.

 The PRISMA Statement